All Episodes

 He bought a radio so he could hear them unfold.

-But he asserted he was Oh, now wait a minute.
+But he asserted he was, oh, now wait a minute.

-It sounds like what we're dealing with is immigration bill.
+If you'd been more cooperative, it sounds like what we're dealing with is immigration bill.

 What do you mean?

-What are he supposed to admit it?
+He's supposed to admit it.

 Constitutional rights.